OUR Student Ambassadors

 How/Why Research?
 As a first-year student, I learned the importance of research but I did not know if I would enjoy doing research.
 I thought the only way to figure it our was to find a lab to work at.
 Then, I attended research fairs and emailed lots of PIs from different labs.
 At the same time, I tried to make connections with people who were already doing research.
 Eventually, I found my current lab after several weeks, and I have enjoying working at this lab.

 Research Experiences: I started working at my current lab as a paid technician during the second semester of my first year at UNC.
 I expressed my interests in research, and started to learn basic research techniques directly from a research faculty in the lab.
-I then started my individual research project and took BIOL395H, where I researched in the lab and learned how to read and write scientific papers.
-I then applied for a Summer Undergraduate Research Fellowship.
-My research experience is by far my most valuable experience in college.
-Thanks to my research experience, I found my passion in research, and I want research to be a part of my career in the future.
+I took one semester of BIOL395H, where I learned how to read and write scientific papers in class, aside from performing experiments in my lab.
+During the following summer, I was awarded Summer Undergraduate Research Fellowship (SURF), and continued my project.
+After SURF, I did my second semester of BIOL395, made a poster at the end, and presented it at the BIOL395 Research Poster Symposium.
+My research experience is one of the most valuable experiences in college.
+I have found my passion in research, and I will keep research as a part of my career in the future.

 Name: Ellie Evans